kwhite2/git/sections/07-staging-and-committing-changes.md

 1. Adding files to a "staging area," meaning that we intend to commit them.
 2. Finalizing the commit.

 Staging a file or files is you telling Git, "Hey!
 Pay attention these files and the changes in them".

 Making a commit is a lot like taking a photo.
 First, you have to decide who will be in the photo and arrange your friends or family in front of the camera (the staging process).
 Once everyone is present and ready, you take the picture, entering that moment into the permanent record (the commit process).

+Why do you need both steps?
+Sometimes when you're working on a project you don't want to pay attention to all the files you changed.
+Perhaps you fixed a bug in some code, but also did some work on your manuscript document.
+You may want to only commit the changes you made to the code because you still haven't finished your thoughts on the manuscript.
+You can stage, or `add`, the code file so Git knows to only commit the changes made to that file.
+Later, you can stage and then commit the manuscript changes on their own once you've finished your thought.

 ## Staging Changes with the `add` Command

 First, let's see what state Git is currently in.
-It's a good idea to use this command before and after doing anything in Git so you can always be on the same page as the computer.
+We do that with the `git status` command.
+It's a good idea to use this command before and after doing anything in a Git repository so you can always be on the same page as the computer.

 Make sure you're in your `/home/<your-name>/Desktop/projects/git-practice` directory using the `pwd` command in the terminal.
 Once you're there, enter `git status` and you should see the following output: